 Maze + Fall Fun

-The 15th annual corn maze, pumpkin patch and fall festival will be held on the weekends from September through October.
+The corn maze, pumpkin patch and fall festival are held on the weekends from September through October.
 Our promotional partners are DEKALB, Casey’s General Store and Van-Wall Group Inc.

 Saturdays & Sundays: 10 a.m. to 8 p.m.